chrischenhub/FirstSportsELM/README.md

 ### The first ever Sports Expert Language Model

 ![image](https://github.com/chrischenhub/FirstSportsELM/assets/99419764/76da05ca-5558-49d2-8139-ebf886330674)
-Proudly named as QuaterFrontDPT - Never give up even if you are only going a quater of a step forward
+QuaterFrontAI - Never give up even if you are only going a quater of a step forward

 As avid sports enthusiasts, we’ve consistently observed a gap in the market for a dedicated large language model tailored to the sports domain.
 This research stems from our intrigue